MerinRose123/Django_Ticket_Management/README.md

 This process is to create groups. call register url first to register a user as super_admin.Then go to default page with root url.
 Now login using the currently registered user.

+### TO Do:
+* Remove all non required files like database related dump files like dump.rdb, .idea file and celery beat related files using gitignore.